The "easiest" way to change

 • It fizzles into feeling sorry for myself.
 Numb time.

 Well, what caused me to do the clean?
 It wasn’t me deciding to do it, me being in a true response.
 I was in a problem solving response.
-I was solving the problem of how to get myself to feel like cleaning by imagining and magnifying the problem of disapproval and how much more pain it would cause me than the pain of having lost my momentum and being left with coming boredom.
-I didn’t even see that I was depending on getting relief from pain caused by imaginary disapproval to make me feel like doing the clean.
-That’s not independence, which is doing without depending on relief right in front of me to trigger feeling-like doing it to get the relief.
+I was solving the problem of not feeling like cleaning.
+My solution was to imagine the problem of disapproval.
+The pain from that would be more than the pain of having lost my momentum and the pain of the boredom that cleaning would bring.
+I didn’t see that I was depending on getting relief from pain caused by imaginary disapproval to make me feel like doing the clean.
+That’s not independence.
+Independence is doing without depending on relief right in front of me, that relief having been created by dodging disapproval, to trigger feeling-like doing the clean.

 But I like relief.
 What’s the problem with depending on it?